bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 Definitions only.

 In our data setup and analysis we will be estimating habitat selection at the third-order of the scales defined in Johnson (1980).
 Most commonly, we can think of this as selection of habitat within a defined home-range.
 Our data generating process above was not specific about the spatial bounds of each individual's home-range, but this is how you can think of the data.
 The animal telemetry locations were used to create the 1's in our data and the corresponding spatial covariates (e.g., dist.dev) as well as the home range boundary.
 We then make a grid of points within the home range to extract the spatial covariate values and we assign these to the response of 0 and are the available sample.
 These two sets of values (1's and covariate values and 0's and covariate values) are appended together in a single data frame.

 There are many home-range estimators in the literature.
-Choose one that meets the requirements of your data, for example, whether there you have assume independence between consecutive spatial locations (e.g., kernel density estimation) or whether is spatial autocorrelation due to a high-frequency of sampling (e.g., short fix interval between relocations relative to the animals speed; movement-based kernel estimator).
+Choose one that meets the requirements of your data, for example, whether you have assumed independence between consecutive spatial locations (e.g., kernel density estimation) or whether spatial autocorrelation is due to a high-frequency of sampling (e.g., short fix interval between relocations relative to the animals speed; movement-based kernel estimator).

 ### Why ‘habitat selection function’ and not ‘resource selection function’?